Phil Collen: Changes in lifestyle, death of Clark and Adrenalize sessions

-In 1988, Collen quit drinking alcohol, which had developed into a serious addiction, stopped eating meat and adopted a generally healthy lifestyle.
-According to Collen, he began suffering from blackouts due to alcohol and quit when he realized that he was losing control of his addiction, which was starting to dominate his life.
-In contrast, Clark did not follow such standards and died due to alcohol abuse in early 1991.
+In 1988, Collen quit drinking alcohol after having developed an addiction to it.
+He also stopped eating meat and adopted a generally healthy lifestyle.
+According to Collen, he had begun suffering from blackouts due to alcohol and stopped drinking when he realized that his addiction was starting to dominate his life.
+Clark died due to alcohol abuse in early 1991.

-After Clark died, Collen was faced with the challenge of not only dealing with the loss of a friend and bandmate but also with the burden and responsibility of the Adrenalize recordings.
-The music had already been written but Clark's playing style differed so much from Collen's that recording Clark's parts proved very difficult.
-While Clark's playing style was rhythmic, melodic and sometimes even characterized as "sloppy", Collen's style was technical and precise, leading to difficulties in mimicking the sound of Clark's playing style.
+After Clark died, Collen was faced with the challenge of dealing with the loss of a friend and bandmate as well as the burden and responsibility of the Adrenalize recordings.
+Recording the parts that had been written for Clark proved difficult.
+While Clark's playing style was rhythmic, melodic and sometimes even characterized as "sloppy", Collen's style was technical and precise.
+The contrast between their playing styles made it challenging to mimic the sound of Clark's guitar work.
 Due to the aftermath of Clark's death, as well as the issues with the recording of Adrenalize, Collen seriously considered leaving Def Leppard.
-According to Joe Elliott, Collen did not want to continue in the band with Clark not being there.
-He said, "I'd rather be a plumber."
+According to Elliott, Collen did not want to continue in the band without Clark and said, "I'd rather be a plumber".

 Clark would ultimately be replaced as the band's co-lead guitarist by Vivian Campbell, formerly of Dio and Whitesnake, shortly before the Adrenalize tour.
-This relieved Collen of some of the pressures of the "overkill" production style of Def Leppard, as well as the challenge of reproducing Clark's guitar parts for live shows.
+The hiring of Campbell relieved Collen of some of the pressures of the "overkill" production style of Def Leppard, as well as the challenge of reproducing Clark's guitar parts for live shows.